aidswidjaja/osu-mac/docs/index.rst

 .. warning::

    This information is supplied by volunteers in good faith.
-However, **no-one is not responsible if it doesn't work, your computer sets on fire, or you start the next nuclear war.** We do our best to make sure the information here is safe for you, your osu! account and your computer, but **you proceed at your own risk.**
+However, **we are not responsible if it doesn't work, your computer sets on fire, or you start the next nuclear war.** We do our best to make sure the information here is safe for you, your osu! account and your computer, but **you proceed at your own risk.**

 .. warning::